-(iii) Non Current Assets
+(ii) Non Current Assets

 Assets are depreciated over the useful life that they will be operational.
 The useful life is dependent on assumptions about the level of repairs and maintenance expenditure in relation to individual assets.
 Should insufficient expenditure be incurred to properly maintain an asset, it may be the case that the useful economic life of that asset is reduced; this might give rise to an impairment or accelerated depreciation being required, and a resultant decrease in the carrying amount of the asset.
-It is estimated that the annual depreciation charge for property would increase by £23,000 for every year that useful lives are reduced.
+It is estimated that the annual depreciation charge for non current assets would increase by £236,000 for every year that useful lives are reduced.

 Valuation of assets and consideration of impairment depends on a number of complex judgements and a firm of Valuers is engaged to provide expert advice about the assumptions to be applied.
 The valuation (and any impairment review) is commissioned in accordance with the Royal Institution of Chartered Surveyors (RICS) valuation standards.
-The effects on the asset valuations of changes in the assumptions interact in complex ways and are difficult to determine.
+The valuation date was 31st March 2020 which is shortly after COVID-19 being classified as a pandemic.
+We refer to the statement below included within the Valuers report: